logo

 Question: What qualifications do you need to teach abroad?

-Answer: In order to teach English abroad, you will typically need TEFL/TESOL/ESL certification.
+Answer: To teach English abroad, you will typically need TEFL/TESOL/ESL certification.
 A bachelor’s and/or master’s degree might also be required.
 TEFL teachers seeking employment in K-12 schools may be required to hold an active teaching license in the US.
-Experience in teaching may or may be required, depending on the work environment and whether you are teaching in a school or privately.
+Experience in teaching may or may not be required, depending on the work environment.

 Question: Does it matter whether TEFL teachers speak American or British English?

 Answer: Not necessarily.
-Many students prefer to be exposed to a variety of accents, including both British and American (and others).
+Many students prefer to be exposed to multiple accents, including both British and American (and others).
 TEFL programs often prepare teachers to teach both the American and British versions of a word or phrase so that students can learn both options.
-In general, most students and potential employers prioritize native language skills over a particular accent.
-Some companies or individuals may favor one accent over the other and prefer a teacher from that country.
+Most students and potential employers prioritize native language skills over a particular accent.
+Some companies or individuals may favor one accent over another and prefer a teacher from that country.

 Question: How do I find resources for teaching English abroad?

-Answer: Private teachers who aren’t employed by a school or other organization will likely have to come up with all of their own resources/lesson plans.
+Answer: Private teachers not employed by a school will likely have to come up with their own teaching resources and lesson plans.
 Even teachers working in public, private, or language schools abroad might need to supplement the materials provided by the school with their own.
-There are many blogs and websites that provide free English teaching resources, including the British Council/BBC Teaching English, My ESL Corner, ESL Base, the Public Broadcasting Network (PBS), ESL Galaxy, ESL Partyland, ESL Video, and many others.
-Some students might have a specific goal in mind such as passing an English assessment, such as one of the Cambridge assessments.
-Preparation materials, lesson plans, and workbooks are usually available for purchase in this case, which can help guide your choices for resources to bring to the classroom.
+Many blogs and websites provide free English teaching resources, including the British Council/BBC Teaching English, ESL Base, Voice of America, Linguahouse, and many others.
+Some students might have a specific learning goal, such as passing one of the Cambridge English assessments.
+Preparation materials, lesson plans, and workbooks are usually available for purchase to support both students and teachers.

 Question: How do I find a job teaching English abroad?

 Answer: Many TEFL programs offer job placement assistance for graduates.
-They often have relationships in place with area schools and other employers that favor graduates of their program over other candidates, and they might be able to put you directly in touch with those potential employers, kickstarting your job search.
+They often have relationships with area schools and other employers that favor graduates of their program over other candidates, and they can connect you with potential employers, kickstarting your job search.
 You can also search for jobs using popular job boards for TEFL teachers.You can also search for jobs on our teaching jobs board.

 Question: What does a typical day look like as an ESL teacher living abroad?

 Answer: Your typical day as a TEFL teacher will depend on a variety of factors.
 One factor is the culture of the country in which you are living.
-Some countries, such as Spain, for example, have a long workday that starts late and ends late, with several hours off in the middle of the day for lunch.
-So English teachers in Spain may tend to teach classes during the early- to mid-afternoon and/or later in the evening.
-Another factor that impacts schedule is whether you work for one or multiple employers.
+Some countries, such as Spain, have a long workday that starts late and ends late, with several hours off in the middle of the day.
+English teachers in Spain might teach classes during the early- to mid-afternoon and/or evening.
+Another factor that may impact your schedule is whether you work for one or multiple employers.
 Teachers working at one school or other businesses may tend to have a more consistent schedule than private teachers, who schedule their classes based on the individual needs of their students and who often must travel to the student’s home or business to conduct class.

 Question: Do I need to take my TEFL course in the country in which I intend to teach?

-Answer: No. Many TEFL institutes offer the same certification course at multiple locations around the world, so it is common for prospective teachers to get certified in the country in which they wish to teach, but not necessary.
+Answer: No. Many TEFL institutes offer the same certification course in multiple countries, so it is common for prospective teachers to get certified in the country where they wish to teach, but it is typically not required.
 Other future TEFL teachers might prefer to take a TEFL course in their native country before moving to their destination to begin teaching.

 Question: What is TEFL and what is TEFL certification?